Stop Memorizing Solutions: The 80/20 of Patterns

 How to train identification so you can derive solutions from structure

-Most engineers assume more problems equals better preparation.
+The assumption is that more problems equals better preparation.
 The data points the other way.
 A small set of patterns covers the vast majority of what top companies test, and deep mastery of those patterns matters more than surface exposure to hundreds of problems.

 TL;DR